What is Feedback and Why is it Important?

 5. Feedback is only a workplace thing

-Nope, at work, at home, at a restaurant that gave you bad service - in every aspect of life there are opportunities for feedback.
+Nope.
+At work, at home, at a restaurant that gave you bad service — every part of life offers opportunities for feedback.

 6. Feedback is always intentionally given and direct

-Any information that you receive about the impact of your actions is feedback.
+Any information you receive about the impact of your actions is feedback.
 Sometimes no response at all is feedback.
-We should all be more open to perceiving the feedback loops all around us.
+Being open to subtle and indirect feedback helps you learn faster.

 More coming soon...